About the Latino Leadership Network

 The Latino Leadership Network (LLN) is a business resource group for people working in Washington State government.
 We are Latinos and allies working to build, connect, and inspire our peers and people seeking to join public service.
 We are driven to prepare outstanding Latino leaders and a qualified workforce that will serve our state today and tomorrow.

-While LLN uses the term “Latino,” we use the term for anyone who identifies as Hispanic, Latino, Latina, Latine, Latinx, Latin@, Chicano, or other similar identifiers.
+While LLN uses the term “Latino,” we use the term for anyone who identifies as Hispanic, Latino, Latina, Latine, Latinx, Latin@, Chicano, or uses other similar identifiers.

 Latine Defined – From the LLN Charter